EdStone: Unveiling and reaction

 Miliband had pledged that if Labour won the election the stone would stand in the Downing Street Rose Garden "as a reminder of our duty to keep Labour's promises".

 The stone became a source of near universal ridicule.
 It was unfavourably compared to the stone tablets in the story of Moses and the Ten Commandments, and to a headstone.
 In a matter of hours users on Twitter had dubbed it the "EdStone".

-Boris Johnson, then Mayor of London and the Conservative candidate in Uxbridge and South Ruislip and later prime minister, called it "some weird commie slab", whilst the shadow transport minister Michael Dugher later admitted it was a "12ft, granite, marble, cock-up" – though the tablet was actually limestone.
+Boris Johnson, then Mayor of London and the Conservative candidate in Uxbridge and South Ruislip, called it "some weird commie slab", whilst the shadow transport minister Michael Dugher later admitted it was a "12ft, granite, marble, cock-up" (though the tablet was actually limestone).
 Dan Hodges reported that while watching Miliband unveil the tablet on television, a Labour press officer "started screaming.
 He stood in the office, just screaming over and over again at the screen.
 It was so bad they thought he was having a breakdown".
 A party adviser said after the election that "The only reason it got through 10 planning meetings was because we were all distracted, looking for a way to punch through on the SNP".
-By the evening it had also been called the "heaviest suicide note in history", a reference to a famous description of Labour's unpopular manifesto for the 1983 general election, dubbed "the longest suicide note in history".
+By the evening it had also been called the "heaviest suicide note in history", a reference to a famous description of Labour's manifesto for the 1983 general election as "the longest suicide note in history".

-Lucy Powell, the Labour campaign's vice-chair, was widely thought to have committed a gaffe about the stone, when she said on BBC Radio 5 Live: "I don't think anyone is suggesting that the fact that he's carved them in stone means he's absolutely not going to break them or anything like that".
-This was particularly damaging as the whole point of the stone had been to underline the seriousness of Miliband's commitment.
+Lucy Powell, the Labour campaign's vice-chair, was widely thought to have committed a gaffe about the stone, when she said on BBC Radio 5 Live: "I don't think anyone is suggesting that the fact that he's carved [the election pledges] in stone means he's absolutely not going to break them or anything like that".